Overview

 - Modular measuring head

-- When radially mounted, the measuring head is mounted on the housing surface of the bearing outer ring, eliminating complex air gap adjustment
+- For radial mounting, the measuring head is mounted on the seat surface of the bearing outer ring, with no complex air-gap adjustment required

-Note: Due to the measuring ring height of 10mm (incremental) or 14mm (absolute), the structural height of smaller and medium-sized bearings increases.
-See product tables for details.
+Note: Because the measuring ring height is 10 mm (incremental) or 14 mm (absolute), the overall height of small and medium-sized bearings increases.
+See the product tables for details.

 Function: Incremental vs. Absolute Systems

 The measuring ring permanently mounted on the bearing contains a measuring track and a reference track.
-The measuring track represents the measuring body, on which high-precision periodic pitch is etched using photolithography.
+The measuring track is the measuring body, onto which a high-precision periodic pitch is etched by photolithography.
 These scale marks or increments are counted by the measuring head as they pass, but the absolute position is unknown.

 Incremental Systems

-In incremental systems, the absolute position is obtained through distance coding on the reference track.
+In incremental systems, the absolute position is obtained via distance coding on the reference track.
 By passing 2 adjacent reference marks, the system can determine the absolute position.
-The required angle depends on the size; typically less than 30 degrees.
+The required angle depends on the size; it is typically less than 30°.

 Absolute Systems

-In absolute systems, a second absolute pitch division runs parallel to the incremental pitch division, continuously providing constant absolute position to the control system.
+In absolute systems, a second absolute pitch division runs parallel to the incremental pitch division, continuously providing the control system with a constant absolute position.

 | Characteristic | Incremental (MI) | Absolute (MA) |